Legal Insights for the Hispanic Community · · 17 min read

 Understand Eligibility Requirements for a Worker’s Permit

-Obtaining a North Carolina workers permit can feel overwhelming, but you’re not alone in this fight.
+Obtaining a worker’s permit can feel overwhelming, but you’re not alone in this fight.
 Here’s how to determine if you qualify:

 1. Age Requirement: You must be at least 14 years old to apply for a Youth Employment Certificate.
 Make sure you have proof of age, like a birth certificate or school ID.

-2. Job Offer: A solid job offer from a company is essential.
+2. Employer Requirement: A solid offer from a company is essential.
 The organization should be ready to start the process on your behalf.

 3. Parental Consent: If you’re under 18, you’ll need parental or guardian consent to work.
 This is usually given during the enrollment process and needs to be electronically signed by your parent or guardian.

-4. Job Type Restrictions: Some jobs may be off-limits for minors, especially those considered hazardous.
-Familiarize yourself with the types of jobs that are permissible under North Carolina law, especially those that require a north carolina workers permit, as the Wage and Hour Act provides additional protections for youth employment.
+4. Job Restrictions: Some jobs may be off-limits for minors, especially those considered hazardous.
+Familiarize yourself with the types of jobs that are permissible under North Carolina law, especially those that require a work permit, as the Wage and Hour Act provides additional protections for minors.

-5. School Enrollment: If you’re still in school, your work hours may be limited during the school year.
+5. Work Hour Limitations: If you’re still in school, your work hours may be limited during the school year.
 Check the specific regulations regarding work hours for minors.

-6. Employment Certificate Requirement for Minors: An Employment Certificate is necessary for minor employment, and your employer must keep a copy of this certificate for three years after you turn 18.
+6. Certificate Requirement for Minors: An employment certificate is necessary for minor employment, and your employer must keep a copy of this certificate for three years after you turn 18.

-7. Anonymous Complaints: If you run into any issues regarding youth employment, you can report violations anonymously by calling 1-800-NCLABOR.
+7. Anonymous Complaints: If you run into any issues regarding labor laws, you can report violations anonymously by calling 1-800-NCLABOR.

 By confirming your eligibility and understanding these requirements, you can move forward with confidence.
 Remember, you have rights, and we’re here to fight for you.